AppleBluetooth/VoodooUSBProvider/README.md

 6. Include the codes of this project with

     #include <VoodooUSBProvider.h>
 or with

     #include "VoodooUSBProvider.h"
-depending on if you have done step 3 or not. </br>
+depending on whether you have completed step 3 or not. </br>
-7. In places where you would originally use IOUSBHostDevice * or IOUSBDevice *, use VoodooUSBDevice *.
+7. In places where you would originally use IOUSBHostDevice * or IOUSBDevice *, use VoodooUSBDevice * instead.
 Similarly for VoodooUSBInterface * and VoodooUSBPipe *. </br>
 8. Enjoy 😎 </br>

 ## TO-DO